jgosmann/adventures/content/posts/190629-seefeldspitze/index.md

 - src: images/*.jpg
 categories:
 - hiking
+summary:
+  Twice a year my employer invites all employees to a five-star superior hotel in the middle of the Alps.
+Of the two days we stay there, one is regarded as leisure time and a whole range of activities is offered.
+I decided to join a hike with some colleagues onto the Seefeldspitze.
 ---

 Twice a year my employer invites all employees to a five-star superior hotel in